-Come and find that special Mothers Day or Easter gift or just enjoy browsing in the local specialist shops for those special deals.
+Come and find that special gift or just enjoy browsing in the local specialist shops for those special deals.
 Come anyway and enjoy a cup of tea, coffee or hot chocolate at one of the town's many coffee shops or even take a break for lunch.
 Walk off the excesses round the Millennium Trail alongside the River Alre.

-Have you booked that special Mothers Day or easter Lunch or Dinner yet - if not book now at one of Alresford's many pubs and restaurants where you can enjoy anything from Pub Grub to bistro dining and à la carte food.
+Have you booked that special Lunch or Dinner yet - if not book now at one of Alresford's many pubs and restaurants where you can enjoy anything from Pub Grub to bistro dining and à la carte food.

 Come along to Hinton Ampner, National Trust House and Garden which is open all year round.